BetterDiscord/docs/docs/plugins/tutorials/bundling.md

 #### Configuration

-Add a little `rules` section to your Webpack config and also allow `.css` files to be resolved.
+Add a little `rules` section to your Webpack config and allow `.css` files to be resolved.

 ```js [webpack.config.js]
 module.exports = {